afreund415/UdpChat/readMe.txt

     -debug (toggles debug messages off and on in the code for testing)

 Architecture:
-    -My project utilizes 4 main classs.
+    My project utilizes 4 main classs.
 UdpChat, Message, Client and Server.
 The UdpChat class compiles the entire project and handles command line arguments.
 The Message class handles sending and receiving of messages and is where all the UDP socket handling lives.
 The Server and Client classes extend the message class, construct Server and Clients, and handle their specific implementations of the Message class.
 The Message class utilizes multithreading for Receiving and Sending, and all messages are in JSON format.

     UdpChat:
     The UdpChat class contains the project's Main function and handles all command line arguments.
 The class also has a method called argParse that uses Switch case statements to handle the different commands, such as constructing new Clients and starting the Server, sending a message, and exiting the program.
 It also contains a debug toggle command to assist with debugging the project.
 The class also has a validateName helper method for ensuring usernames only utilize alphanumeric characters.